minhajul/learning-pulumi/vpc-public-private-subnets-rt-igw-nat-gateway/README.md

 - **Create Public and Private Route Tables**
 - **Create a NAT Gateway**

-### Overview

-We will have a VPC with public and private subnets.
-The public subnet will have direct Internet access, while the private subnet will have outbound Internet access through a NAT Gateway.
-This setup is essential for securing resources while maintaining necessary Internet connectivity.

 ### Configure AWS CLI

 Open your terminal and run the following command to configure your AWS CLI with your credentials: